 How to Remove Ink And Crayon Stains

-Ink Stains
+How to Remove Ink Stains

-The steps you should follow will depend on the type of ink you were using.
 If the ink was water based, place the item on top of a paper towel and blot with another wet paper towel.
 You will begin to see the ink being transferred to the blotter.
 Make sure you move the shirt and replace your blotter as the ink is lifted or transferred to the paper towel underneath.
-Once you have removed as much of the stain as possible, apply some liquid detergent (such as your favorite Purex detergent!) and let sit for 5 minutes.
-Then launder as usual.
+Once you have removed as much of the stain as possible, apply some Purex® liquid detergent, like Purex® Mountain Breeze detergent or Purex® Advanced Oxi + Coldwater Power detergent.
+Let the stain sit for five minutes.
+Then launder as usual, following the care instructions of the garment or by fabric type.
 As always, check the stained area before transferring to the dryer as the heat from the dryer will cause the stain to be permanent.

 The last type of pen, and the most difficult to remove, is a permanent ink pen.
 In this case, lay the item on top of a paper towel and apply rubbing alcohol to the stain.
 Make sure to test this on an inner seam to make sure that it does not damage the color of your clothes.
 Blot the stained area: you may see some of the stain being transferred to the paper towel that is underneath.
 Replace this as necessary.
 When you have removed as much of the stain as possible, make sure to rinse thoroughly.
 Then apply some detergent to the stain, allow to sit for 5 minutes, and launder.